codersforcauses/django-nextjs-template/README.md

 dxc server python manage.py makemigrations
 ```

+## Other

 ### Get Intellisense

 If you're in the dev container, this should be done already.
-You can run `poetry install` to get the latest dependencies.
+You can run `poetry install` and `npm install` in the correct folders to get the latest dependencies.

-## Other

 ### Editing Docker stuff